Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Required if at least one of the following is true: - MonitorJMX.Authentication is configured on true - MonitorHTTP.Authentication is configured on true - MonitorPrometheus.Authentication is configured on true |

-Description | Monitoring password |
+Description | Password for accessing monitoring |

 Default value | pass |